 What gets broken without being held?

-And here’s another promise for you: your students will enjoy trying to solve these challenging riddles, while also practicing and improving their English skills!
+And here’s another promise for you: Your classes will enjoy trying to solve these challenging riddles for ESL students, while also practicing and improving their English skills!